Tag: don’t shoot the messenger

 Round file

 Word of the Day: Round file Round file is the slang term for a wastepaper or garbage basket.
 It can be used as a noun or a verb.
-When a vital document arrives at your desk, you should put it in a file, so you will be able to find it easily later.
-If an…
+When a vital document arrives at your desk, you should put it in a file so you can find it easily later.
+If an unimportant document arrives…

 Marry